 As part of the City's ongoing efforts to ensure access to community resources and services for all residents, this funding will allow for translation of certain core documents.
-Current documentation under consideration includes items such as childcare-related materials, directional and multilingual signage in City Hall, parking regulations, and Spanish-language inserts for Utility Billing.
+Current documentation under consideration

 More broadly, city employees across all departments are working on developing comprehensive lists of language access priorities (LAP), which will assess and prioritize the City's language services in order to quickly address the most immediate needs.
 Over time, the goal of LAP is to create a seamless experience for all stakeholders, regardless of one's native language and address a multitude of language-related concerns, from internal language resources (e.g., multilingual employees at City Hall), to translation and interpretation services, to improved signage.